 - clearly displayed (for example, at front of the counter)

 - always available

 - actively promoted and advertised.

 Food and drinks from the amber category on display must not dominate, and must not be promoted or advertised

-Food and drinks from the red category are not displayed in prominent areas, promoted or advertised.
+Red food and drinks are not displayed in prominent areas, promoted or advertised.